 What is a 'Cultural Experience' in Minnesota?

 “As survey participants describe their motivation for cultural engagement, the top reason is ‘having fun.’
-They also are seeking exposure to new ideas and personal development.
-The desire for self-improvement through cultural activities ‘is consistent across generations.’
+They also are seeking exposure to ideas and personal development.
+The desire for self-improvement through cultural activities ‘is consistent across.’
 Further, a whopping 76 percent of respondents say they engage in cultural events for stress relief.

 “Kristin Prestegaard, Mia’s chief engagement officer, says in the previous Culture Track survey, stress relief was something that showed up for millennial audiences on what they’re seeking from cultural experiences.
 ‘Now, we see that the whole world is stressed out,’ she says.
 ‘It’s across all the age groups.
 People want a ‘shoulder-drop moment’; it’s a time when you can just be present where you are.'”
 Read more.